 GET DETAILED INFO ABOUT DRIVING IN CROATIA HERE!

 Don’t forget to refill your car before you drop it off.
-A car rental company will charge you a fee if the tank isn’t full.
+A car rental company charges a fee if the tank isn’t full.

 Make sure you aren’t in a rush when returning your car.
-You want to have enough time to do paperwork and inspect the car (to avoid any hidden charges for “sudden” damages).
+You want enough time to do paperwork and inspect the car (to avoid any hidden charges for “sudden” damages).

 Any questions regarding car rental in Croatia?
 Please let us know in the comments below.